riotkit-org/wordpress-hardened/README.md

 - Free from Supervisord, using lightweight [multirun](https://github.com/nicolas-van/multirun) instead
 - Runtime NGINX and PHP configuration to adjust things like `memory_limit`, `error_reporting` or `post_max_size`
 - Pre-configuration of admin account, website name and list of installed plugins
-- Possible to upgrade Wordpress together with docker container
+- Possible to upgrade WordPress together with docker container
 - Built-in primitive rules to block common exploits targeting PHP

 **Kubernetes-only features:**